 - Groovy - Enables analysis of Groovy projects.

 - Cobertura - Get code coverage with Cobertura.

 - SCM Activity - Collects and reports information from SCM.

-Search each of these plugins on available plugins page and install them.
-Once installation is complete restart SonarQube for the plugins to take affect.
+Search each of these plugins on the available plugins page and install them.
+Once installation is complete restart SonarQube for the plugins to take effect.